Paradise on Earth Forever

 Revelation 2:7 "Let the one who has an ear hear what the spirit says to the congregations: To him that conquers I will grant to eat of the tree of life, which is in the paradise of God."

 "And he went on to say: "Jesus, remember me when you get into your kingdom."
-43 And he said to him: "Truly I tell you today, You will be with me in Paradise.""
+And he said to him: "Truly I tell you today, You will be with me in Paradise.""
+Luke 23:42-43

-The Watchtower attempts to explain that Luke refers to an earthly paradise.
+Watchtower attempts to explain why Luke 23 refers to an earthly paradise offer no supportive reasoning.

 2 Enoch 8:1-6 And those men took me thence, and led me up on to the third heaven, and placed me there; and I looked downwards, and saw the produce of these places, such as has never been known for goodness.
 And I saw all the sweet-flowering trees and beheld their fruits, which were sweet-smelling, and all the foods borne by them bubbling with fragrant exhalation.
 And in the midst of the trees that of life, in that place whereon the Lord rests, when he goes up into paradise; and this tree is of ineffable goodness and fragrance, and adorned more than every existing thing; and on all sides it is in form gold-looking and vermilion and fire-like and covers all, and it has produce from all fruits.
 Its root is in the garden at the earth's end.
 And paradise is between corruptibility and incorruptibility.
 And two springs come out which send forth honey and milk, and their springs send forth oil and wine, and they separate into four parts, and go round with quiet course, and go down into the PARADISE OF EDEN, between corruptibility and incorruptibility.